 Hundreds of operational decisions and workflows get remodeled on a daily, weekly, and monthly basis.
 Organizations need to digitize the way their operating models are functioning to cater to an agile environment that optimizes operational efficiency- from enhancing supply chain operations to optimizing inventory and production processes.

-With COVID-19 organizations faced a major loss of face-to-face interactions with their customers.
+With COVID-19, organizations faced a major loss of face-to-face interactions with their customers.
 It helped establish a personal connection between businesses and their customers- from industries like education to BFSI, be it businesses (B2B) or consumers (B2C).

 To provide personal interactions in a digital space, companies need to rethink their digital business strategy in a way that provides a seamless customer experience.
 Again, in order to quickly innovate and create new offerings to replace in-person experiences, automating customer-facing processes and providing digital services is the way to go.

 A digital experience platform enables that.
 It takes business across the customer funnel- from acquisition to building customer loyalty.
 A digital experience platform recalibrates customer experience efforts that suit digital channels whilst incorporating safety across products, services, and processes.
 They put customers at ease and increase their satisfaction.
-This helps businesses long-term to retain customer relationships.
+This helps businesses long-term retain customer relationships.

-Aligning goals means adopting new technologies to meet current times and driving results with it.
-No-code application development is of such velocity and effectiveness that drives the new business digital strategy.
+Aligning goals means adopting new technologies to meet current times and driving results with them.
+No-code application development is of such velocity and effectiveness that it drives the new business digital strategy.
 With organizations increasingly moving to online channels, there is an even greater need to automate processes from inventory to delivery management processes as well as boost results at scale.

 The goal here is to ensure a fast and result-driven approach.
 And no-code application enables it.
-It mitigates the impact of the disruption of the pandemic by workplace innovation, forms automation, improving worker safety, driving operational efficiency, and enhancing operational quality.
+It mitigates the impact of the disruption of the pandemic through workplace innovation, forms automation, improving worker safety, driving operational efficiency, and enhancing operational quality.

-We’re sure you must have heard about the booming no-code low-code movement.
+We’re sure you must have heard about the booming no-code, low-code movement.